Entertainment & alcohol

 You must provide proof that you have the right to work in the UK and are not subject to a condition preventing you from doing work relating to the licensable activity - this is applicable to all applicants, including those born in the UK.
-If you do not submit your proof document, we cannot process your application.
+If you do not submit your proof document or share code, we cannot process your application.
 Acceptable forms of proof are included in the application pack below.

 How to apply

 You must pay the fee of £37 before submitting your application.
 You can do this online below or call 233 3015 to pay over the phone.
 You must make a note of your receipt or reference number as you will need to include this on your application form.

 The application pack includes the application form, guidance on acceptable forms of proof of the right to work in the UK, and the disclosure of convictions and civil immigration penalties declaration (dccipd) form.

 Along with your completed application form (with the payment receipt number clearly marked), you’ll need to include: